nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## Introduction

-{Give a product intro}
+EveNtUS is a desktop application designed for career fair managers to manage career fairs, with a focus on efficient operation through the Command-Line Interface(CLI).

 ## Quick Start

-{Give steps to get started quickly}

 1. Ensure that you have Java 11 or above installed.
-1. Down the latest version of `Duke` from [here](http://link.to/duke).
+2. Download the latest version of `EvenNtUS` from [here](http://link.to/duke).

 ## Features

-{Give detailed description of each feature}

-### Adding a todo: `todo`
-Adds a new item to the list of todo items.

-Format: `todo n/TODO_NAME d/DEADLINE`

-* The `DEADLINE` can be in a natural language format.
-* The `TODO_NAME` cannot contain punctuation.

-Example of usage:

-`todo n/Write the rest of the User Guide d/next week`

-`todo n/Refactor the User Guide to remove passive voice d/13/04/2020`

 ### `help` - Shows help guide
 Shows the help guide that contains the features that are available for use, as well as the features' corresponding